 They can also determine measures of visceral adipose tissue (VAT), or the body fat, which, in excess, is linked to cardiovascular disease and osteoporosis.
 DXA scans thus provide a far more accurate measurement of specific types of fat content, helping physicians provide targeted recommendations for diet and exercise.
 With routine scanning, they can track trends to see if nutrition and exercise programs are achieving the correct intensity and frequency levels needed to push changes in biometrics.

 As part of the age management evaluation, Cenegenics physicians perform a cycle test using the sophisticated VO2 max to evaluate oxygen consumption.
 VO2 max measures the cardiac output and volume of oxygen consumed and is dependent on sex, age, and weight.
 Oftentimes, body fat loss leads to improved VO2 max.

-The findings revealed through routine VO2 max testing will confirm whether sufficient compliance is achieved to improve cardiovascular and pulmonary fitness to reduce risk of all-cause mortality.
-In addition, the results offer insights to ensure exercise intensity is prescribed correctly for each individual.
+The findings revealed through routine VO2 max testing will confirm whether sufficient compliance is achieved to improve cardiovascular and pulmonary fitness to reduce the risk of all-cause mortality.
+In addition, the results offer key data insights to ensure exercise intensity is appropriate for each individual.

 It is never too early – nor too late – to pursue a weight loss journey with age management specialists.
-Cenegenics physicians provide evidence-based exercise and diet prescriptions based on your body’s unique needs and lifestyle factors to support lasting weight loss and better overall health.
+Cenegenics physicians provide personalized health programs based on key data insights on your health state to support lasting weight loss and better overall health.
 If you have been frustrated by ineffective diets and exercise plans in the past, do not hesitate to contact your nearest Cenegenics location to finally get the results you have always wanted.